 Courses within the programme

 Introduction - The Role of Law in Environmental Policies (15 credits)

 The teaching language is English throughout the entire programme.

 Selection: Students are selected based on:

-a total appraisal of quantity and quality of previous university studies; and
+an overall appraisal of previous university studies; and